ibby101/difference_finder/README.md

 - I will create a GitHub first of all, to document my progress as i create this project.
 - I must consider how to implement a unit test at each and every stage of the development process.
-- I should review each section that has been implemented, and see if it can benefit from async programming.
+- I should review each section that has been implemented, and see if it can be refactored using async programming.

 ## Resources